For many women, false eyelashes are seen as a special-occasion beauty product.

 Can I Use Toothpaste As An Alternative For Eyelash Glue?

-Have you ever considered using toothpaste as an alternative for eyelash glue?
+Have you ever considered using toothpaste as an alternative to eyelash glue?
 If so, you should think twice before going ahead with this plan.

 Although toothpaste may seem like a safe and inexpensive option, it can actually cause a lot of damage to your eyesight.